Poonam3094/bird-drone-classifier/README.md

-# Bird vs Drone Classification using Deep Learning
+# Aerial Object Classification & Detection using Deep Learning

 ## Project Overview
 In this project, I have built a deep learning model to classify aerial images into two categories: Bird and Drone.
 This problem is important in areas like airport safety, surveillance, and wildlife monitoring.